questdb/questdb.io/docs/operations/health-monitoring.md

 ## Overview

-Often, REST APIs will be situated behind a load balancer, which will require a monitor URL for its configuration.
-Having a load balancer query the actual QuestDB REST endpoints (on port `9000` by default) will cause internal logs to become excessively noisy.
+REST APIs will often be situated behind a load balancer that uses a monitor URL for its configuration.
+Having a load balancer query the QuestDB REST endpoints (on port `9000` by default) will cause internal logs to become excessively noisy.
 Additionally, configuring per-URL logging would increase server latency.

-To provide a dedicated health check feature that would have no performance knock, we opted to decouple health checks from the REST endpoints used for querying and ingesting.
-For this purpose, a `min` HTTP server runs embedded in QuestDB and has a separate log and thread pool configuration.
+To provide a dedicated health check feature that would have no performance knock on other system components, we opted to decouple health checks from the REST endpoints used for querying and ingesting data.
+For this purpose, a `min` HTTP server runs embedded in a QuestDB instance and has a separate log and thread pool configuration.

 ## Usage